 The astrodata package has a few dependencies, astropy, numpy and others.
-The best way to get everything you need is to install Anaconda, and the gemini stack from the AstroConda channel.
+The best way to get everything you need is to install Anaconda, and the DRAGONS stack from the AstroConda channel.

 astrodata itself is part of DRAGONS.
-It is available from the repository, as tar file, or as a conda package.
+It is available from the repository, as a tar file, or as a conda package.
 The bare astrodata package does not do much by itself, it needs a companion instrument definitions package.
-For Gemini, this is qemini\instruments, also included in DRAGONS.
+For Gemini, this is gemini_instruments, also included in DRAGONS.

-1.3.1 Installing Anaconda and stacks from AstroConda
+1.3.1 Installing Anaconda and the DRAGONS stack